-- c.
-Consultant Agreements with Corporations.
-A Consultant Agreement with a corporation will show the corporate name as the consultant.
-Individual(s) authorized to sign on behalf of the corporation will sign and indicate official capacity.
-There are three different situations in which a corporation can be bound to a contract by one or more signatories. - 1.
-Apparent Authority of Senior Corporate Officers.
+- 1. Apparent Authority of Senior Corporate Officers.
 The signatures of one senior corporate officer is sufficient to bind the corporation in its dealings with PennDOT.
 A "senior corporate officer" is defined as one of the following: chairperson; president; vice-president (any type e.g., senior vice president, executive vice-president, assistant vice-president); chief executive officer; and chief operating officer. - 2.
 Traditional Rule of Two.
 Contracts are properly executed for and on behalf of a corporation if signed by two duly authorized officers.
 One of the officers signing the document must be either the president or the vice president.
 The other officer signing (attesting) the document must be one of the following: the treasurer, the assistant treasurer, the secretary, or the assistant secretary.
 While the signature of only the president or vice president would be sufficient, having the secretary/assistant secretary or treasurer/assistant treasurer sign the documents as well does not void the agreement. - 3.
 Actual Authority.
 If the corporation provides sufficient evidence (such as: a resolution by the Board of Directors; corporate by-laws; a letter from the president or vice-president on corporate letterhead; or a letter from corporate counsel) that signature authority has been delegated to another officer or person, that officer or other person may sign instead of the ones listed in subparagraphs 1 and 2 above.
-The CMS will maintain a file of these evidence of actual authority for reference as necessary.
+The CMD will maintain a file of these evidence of actual authority for reference as necessary.

 Closely-Held Corporations.
 In small or closely-held corporations it is not uncommon for one individual to hold two or more corporate offices.
 The individual signing may indicate that he or she holds all the offices.
-In this situation, the individual can execute a document in more than one capacity and his or her signature is treated as that of both offices held.10
+In this situation, the individual can execute a document in more than one capacity and his or her signature is treated as that of both offices held.
+10